Ci Tian

-Ci Tian (慈天; born 12 October 1996) is a Chinese footballer who plays as a forward for Chinese club a Tianjin Dajili.
+Ci Tian (慈天; born 12 October 1996) is a Chinese footballer who plays as a forward.

 Career

 Before the second half of 2016–2017, Ci signed for the reserves of German Bundesliga side Werder Bremen.
 In 2018, he signed for Cangzhou Mighty Lions in the Chinese second division.
 In 2021, he signed for Chinese third division club Shaoxing Keqiao Yuejia.
 On 31 July 2021, Ci debuted for Shaoxing Keqiao Yuejia during a 1–1 draw with Hebei Kungfu.